 - What other information do you consider important for the selection decision?

-The personal statement itself will get it’s own blog post in the near future, but there are a few key guidelines to remember when writing your personal statement:
+Make sure not to miss my article on the mistakes you should avoid when writing your personal statement, but there are a few key guidelines to remember when writing your personal statement:

 - The prompt calls for 1000 words or 8000 characters, so if you find yourself at 1000 words and still have characters left then you should definitely use them!
 Take every opportunity to tell the director how amazing you are.
 Unless–and this is important!–the program’s website specifically says only 100 words.